m-wakefield/DoughDynasty/user-stories/home-page.md

 - Add a login screen for returning users to get the best deals.
 - Add a tracking function to see where the progress of the order.
-- Add a carousel of menu items or specials.
+- Add "Increase/Decrease Quantity" & "Remove Item" options.